RealMarco/fp2at_ur_real/README.md

 # Real Robot Implementation of FP2AT

-This is the code for deploy FP2AT on ROS machine.
+This is the code for deploy FP2AT, PerAct, Act3D on ROS machine.
 Including data collection, and robot experiments for UR robots.

 **Author**: [Marco Yangjun Liu](https://github.com/RealMarco/),
 **Affiliation**:  Centre for Artificial Intelligence and Robotics, University of Macau; Shenzhen Institutes of Advanced Technology, Chinese Academy of Sciences